monyarm/NovelVM/doc/docportal/settings/audio.rst

 .. _mt32:

 MT-32 Device
-	Specifies a preferred MT-32 device, which ScummVM uses if the **Preferred device** is set to **<default>** and MT-32 playback is required.
+	Specifies a preferred MT-32 device, which NovelVM uses if the **Preferred device** is set to **<default>** and MT-32 playback is required.

 	*mt32_device*

 .. _nativemt32:

 **True Roland MT-32 (disable GM emulation)**
-	Tells ScummVM that the MIDI device is an actual Roland MT-32, LAPC-I, CM-64, CM-32L, CM-500 or other MT-32 device.
+	Tells NovelVM that the MIDI device is an actual Roland MT-32, LAPC-I, CM-64, CM-32L, CM-500 or other MT-32 device.
 Note that this cannot be used in conjuntion with the Roland GS device option.

 	*native_mt32*

 .. _gs:

 **Roland GS device (enable MT-32 mappings)**
-	Tells ScummVM that the MIDI device is a GS device that has an MT-32 map, such as an SC-55, SC-88 or SC-8820.
+	Tells NovelVM that the MIDI device is a GS device that has an MT-32 map, such as an SC-55, SC-88 or SC-8820.
 Note that this cannot be used in conjunction with the True Roland MT-32 option.

 	*enable_gs*